 Additional learning obligations (OFA) and bridging courses

-Admission to bachelor’s and single cycle degree programmes is subject to assessment of a student's initial preparation (pursuant to Ministerial Decree 270/2004).
+Admission to Bachelor's and single-cycle Master's degree programmes is subject to an assessment of your educational background (as required by Ministerial Decree 270/2004).

 Browse the degree programme catalogue for information regarding OFA's in the calls for application or specific degree programme websites.